-The NGP English teachers offer classes in which students "do the work" of good writers, good thinkers, and good readers every day.
-In those classes, students are called on to practice six skills – reading, writing, thinking, speaking, listening, and organizing.
-From the Ninth Grade Program to Senior Seminar, AP English Literature, and Honors Writing, the English curriculum provides students with opportunities to discover what literature, forms of writing, and universal themes mean the most to them and how to begin acting on that self-knowledge.
+At Lawrence Academy, English teachers want to know what you think.
+We want to help you develop, support, and explain your point of view and then use the same skill and care when considering the views of others.
+We offer classes in which you "do the work" of good writers, good thinkers, and good readers every day.
+In those classes, you will be called on to practice six skills – reading, writing, thinking, speaking, listening, and organizing.
+Our curriculum provides you with opportunities to discover what literature, forms of writing, and universal themes mean the most to you and how to begin acting on that self-knowledge.

 All students must take at least one English course during every term of every year they are at Lawrence Academy.
 Freshmen, sophomores, and juniors take yearlong, comprehensive courses covering grammar, usage, syntax, literary genres, and the process of composition.
 Sophomores with a B+ average or higher at the end of their 10th grade year may be recommended for Honors Junior English Seminar.
 Seniors take the yearlong Senior Seminar or the yearlong Honors Writing class, with placement in these courses to be determined by the department.